 In addition to their bars, I’m obsessed with The GFB’s gluten free bites – which are basically little granola balls!

 You can buy a bag, which comes with 10 balls.
 Each one is really filling so I usually eat just two at a time.
-My favorite flavor by far is the PB&J flavor!
+My favorite flavor by far is the chocolate and peanut butter!

 Popcorn is the ultimate healthy gluten free snack!
 An important caveat is that not all popcorn is dairy free, or even healthy, depending on what flavorings are added.